 An introduction to the classification, description, and interpretation of behavior identified as abnormal.
-Emphasis given to the social variables and environmental conditions related to the acquisition and persistence of such behavior.
-Prerequisite: PS 201
+Emphasis is given to neuropsychological aspects, social variables and environmental conditions related to the acquisition and persistence of such behavior(s).
+Prerequisite: PS 201 Offered alternate years.